jax-ml/jax/docs/developer.md

 See `python build/build.py --help` for configuration options, including ways to specify the paths to CUDA and CUDNN, which you must have installed.
 Here `python` should be the name of your Python 3 interpreter; on some systems, you may need to use `python3` instead.
+Despite calling the script with `python`, Bazel will use its own hermetic python interpreter and deps, this allows building jaxlib for versions of python that you don't have locally.
+See configuration options for more.
 By default, the wheel is written to the `dist/` subdirectory of the current directory.

 ### Building jaxlib from source with a modified XLA repository.